Symple85/RoD/README.md

 Scripts use default prompt to activate so if at any time your having issues just type prompt default to reset most stuff

-Thanks to aesatchien for his project at https://github.com/aesatchien/Rod_Mudlet

 DISCLAIMER: THIS IS A WIP!
 I am not a pro coder so please excuse any errors and provid feedback if you can!